solidjs/solid-docs/WRITING.md

 We would prefer you to keep page linking in mind while you're working on your contribution.
 The following two points are what you should pay attention to:

-1. Interlink when you refer to a topic that has its own published document.
+1. Interlink when you refer to a topic that has its own page.
 This makes it possible for the user to easily seek additional information.
 2. Be descriptive with the linked text.
 Do not use "click here" or any variation therein, as this is not a best practice for accessibility.

 Links are written in Markdown.
 Here's an example of what that looks like: